Best of Indonesia

 Setting out before sunrise, visit the stunning temple complex at Borobudur, one of Southeast Asia’s most impressive sites and the largest single Buddhist monument in the world.
 This morning’s excursion ends with a lesson in Indonesian Gamelan music and lunch at a local restaurant.
-Rest of the day at leisure.
+The rest of the day is at leisure.

 - Day 3:

 Start your day with a visit to a traditional Kris-Maker.
 Listed by the UNESCO as a “Masterpiece of Intangible Heritage of Humanity”, the Kris is an asymmetrical dagger with distinctive blade patterning achieved through alternating laminations of iron, which can take up to one month to forge a single piece.
 Later you will visit the Ratu Boko archaeological site.
 This former royal palace is situated on a plateau 196 metres above sea level and is noted for its fine views of the temples at Prambanan (which are located just 3km away) and also Mount Merapi, the most active volcano in Indonesia.
 Return to Yogyakarta and check-in to your historic hotel.

 Begin today with a transfer to Jogjakarta railway station.
 Here you will board a local train and travel east through the volcano-dotted terrain to Mojokerto station, an important junction on the main Yogyakarta-Surabaya railway line.
 Disembarking at Mojokerto, you will be met by our local representative and driven to Bromo area.
 The journey will take in the region of 3.5 - 4 hours if done directly but with yet more classic Javanese scenery to behold, there is the possibility to stop for photographic opportunities along the way.
 Upon arrival in Bromo, you will be transferred to your hotel.

 - Day 5: